KYVENetwork/docs/docs/protocol_devs/development/developing_runtime.md

 ## Creating your Data Pool

-Since new data pools need to be tested heavily the start their journey on our Devnet Korellia.
-For that you can use this proposal template and once filled out you have to submit it to the KYVE Core Team via [Discord](https://discord.com/invite/kyve) or [Telegram](https://t.me/KYVENet) so we can vote it through governance.
+Since new data pools need to be tested heavily they start their journey on our Devnet Korellia.
+For this you can use the following proposal template or use the "Create Development Pool"-button in the Korellia web app ([https://app.korellia.kyve.network/#/pools](https://app.korellia.kyve.network/#/pools)).
+If the proposal is valid, it will be automatically voted 'yes' and your pool will be available 10 minutes after the proposal submission.

+To submit a proposal a minimum deposit of 1000 $KYVE is required.
+This amount will be returned to your wallet after the voting period is over.

+If the proposal is not automatically voted on or if you have any questions regarding the configuration, feel free to reach out to the KYVE Core Team via [Discord](https://discord.com/invite/kyve) or [Telegram](https://t.me/KYVENet).

 ```json
 {